Linda Lorelle

 Linda Lorelle is a journalist who anchored the evening news for nearly 17 years at Houston's NBC affiliate, KPRC-TV.
 She is CEO & Executive Producer of Linda Lorelle Media, a communications consulting and video production firm based in Houston.
+She is also co-founder of the democracy initiative, Civil Dialogues, along with Jean Becker, former Chief of Staff to President George H.W.
+Bush during his post presidency.

 She created and hosts the award-winning Our Voices Matter Podcast.
-She won an Emmy for Beyond Brown vs. Board: The Journey Continues, a documentary on how Houston desegregated its schools, and an Emmy for her first-person account of another local news anchor's cancer.
+Linda won an Emmy for Beyond Brown vs. Board: The Journey Continues, a documentary on how Houston desegregated its schools, and an Emmy for her first-person account of another local news anchor's cancer.
 She garnered two national Gracie Awards, given by the American Women in Radio and Television.

 Professional background

 Lorelle made her move to broadcast journalism in 1987 after a career as a professional dancer and actress.
-At that point, Linda had already attained a B.A. in Developmental Psychology and a B.A. in Italian Language from Stanford University when she decided to turn to a new career in journalism.
+Prior to dancing in multiple companies and doing musical theatre across the country, Linda attained a B.A. in Developmental Psychology and a B.A. in Italian Language from Stanford University.
+A career-ending injury was the catalyst to move her toward a new career in journalism.